2206691/CS220AU-DP-2022/README.md

 One of the most obvious answers would be to decrease our consumption of fast fashion and unnecessary clothes in general.
 People usually buy a lot more clothes than they actually need.
 The United States consumes  the highest amount of clothes and textiles in the world and about 85% of them end up in a landfill [5].
 That is 1.7 million tonnes.

+When a person is actually in need of new clothes, another great option would be to buy from sustainable fashion brands.
+What makes them sustainable depends on few factors [6]:
+- source of materials (they are local and sustainable)
+- values (producing clothes with the planet, workers, and future generations in mind)
+- ecosystem preservation (reduction of carbon emissions)
+- good working conditions (workers are in safe, structurally sound environments)
+- reasonable hours and wages (regular full-time work and fair wages)

 ## What do I do